 Nipple Piercing Process

 The two most important parts of getting a piercing are the piercer and the jewelry.
-It is important that you go to a reputable piercing shop that has experience with this piercing.
-Most shops have a portfolio and will talk to you about the procedure before you even start.
-They will be able to advise you on the perfect sized jewelry to start with, getting high quality jewelry will enhance the healing process and make for a better experience.
+It is important that you go to a reputable piercing shop where a piercer has experience with this piercing.
+Most shops have a portfolio and will talk to you about the procedure before starting.
+They will be able to advise you on which jewelry to select to begin with.
+Getting high-quality jewelry will help the healing process and make for a better piercing experience.

 Can You Breastfeed with Nipple Piercings?

-How Do You Know If Your Piercing Is Being Rejected
+How Do You Know If Your Nipple Piercing Is Being Rejected?

 The best way to know if your nipple piercing is starting to reject is to go see your local professional piercer and let them take a look.
-If you don’t have access to a reputable shop in your area then the signs should be pretty obvious.
-First, can you see the bar through the middle of your piercing?
-If yes then take it out.
-Is there a lot more bar showing then when you first got it pierced?
-If yes then it could be rejecting or maybe you just got a little bit of migration.
-Is the nipple swelling over the balls on the jewelry?
-If yes then this might not be a rejection issue and more of a your jewelry is to short issue.
-Now of course there are a lot of other issues that could be signs of rejection but those are your main ones to look out for.
-Once again though your best bet is to always just go get it looked at by a professional body piercer.
+If you don’t have access to a reputable shop in your area, then the signs should be pretty obvious.
+First, can you see the bar through the middle of the piercing?
+If yes, then take it out.
+Is there a lot more bar showing than when you first got it pierced?
+If yes, then it could be rejecting, or maybe it just migrated slightly.
+Is the nipple swelling over the ends of the barbell?
+If yes, then this might not be a rejection issue.
+Instead, this is caused by your jewelry being too short.